jeromeetienne/AR.js/aframe/README.md

-This cameraTransform mode seems more instinctive than the modelView mode. cameraTransform would fit well a room-scale setup, with *multiple markers connected to each other*. modelView is able to provide multiple *independant* markers.
+This cameraTransform mode seems more instinctive than the modelView mode. cameraTransform would fit well a room-scale setup, with *multiple markers connected to each other*. modelView is able to provide multiple *independent* markers.

 ```html
 <!-- add artoolkit into your scene -->